BenRKarl/WDI_work/w01/d04/Readme.md

 - In a file `eleven.rb`
 - Prompt the user for:
-	- The volume of their amplifier
+	- The volume of their amplifier volume
 	- Whether or not that want to push it over the cliff

 - Then handle some conditional logic: